 After setting up your computer as illustrated in the Setup Guide, let us show you around your new Acer computer.

 Screen view

-lcon Item Description 1 Webcam Web camera for video communication.
+Icon Item Description 1 Webcam Web camera for video communication.
 A light next to the webcam indicates that the webcam is active.
-2 Touchscreen Displays computer output, supports multi-touch input.
-3 5> SD card reader Accepts one Secure Digital (SD or SDHC) card.
-Only one card can operate at a time.
+2 Microphones Internal stereo digital microphones for sound recording.
+3 Screen Displays computer output.